Hiral0722/employee-management-system/README.md

 - 👨‍💼 HR/Managers can assign tasks to employees
 - 📅 Set Deadlines and Priorities
 - 📌 Task Status: Pending, Completed
-- 📊 Dashboard with Status Summary
-- 🔔 Notifications on Task Updates
 - 📱 Responsive UI for all devices

 ---